 Symptoms of Age-Related Macular Degeneration

-The initial symptoms that come along with the development of macular degeneration tend to come in the form of visual distortions that make things look a little wonky, such as wavy lines and blurring of details.
-It is not always easy to recognize the onset of AMD as changes in vision tend to develop gradually.
+The initial symptoms of macular degeneration tend to be visual distortions that make things look a little wonky, such as wavy lines, blurring of details, or a dark or empty area appearing in the center of vision.
+It is not always easy to recognize the onset of AMD, as changes in vision tend to develop gradually.

-It is incredibly important to note that macular degeneration is not associated with any pain, so seniors should always make sure that they are seeing their doctor regularly, and getting routine eye checks, rather than waiting for vision problems to manifest.
+It is incredibly important to note that macular degeneration is not associated with any pain, so seniors should always make sure that they see their doctor regularly and get routine eye checks.
+These checks can help detect any changes in vision early, before they become severe, and can also help monitor the progression of the condition.

 Living with Macular Degeneration